ngoldbaum/RunNotebook/README.md

 ```

-While this does produce a syntax highlighted python script embedded in the docs,
+While this does produce a syntax highlighted python script embedded in a sphinx
-it does not run the code, provide any facilities for checking whether the code
+document, it does not run the code or provide any facilities for checking whether
-is correct, and generally makes it difficult to verify that the code included in
-documentation is correct.
+the code is correct.

 [IPython](http://ipython.org) notebooks offer a powerful environment for
 literate programming, with code input, output, and explanatary text embedded